-The primary outcome was MM, defined as the presence of two or more than two chronic diseases in one person simultaneously .
+The primary outcome was MM, defined as the presence of two or more concomitant chronic diseases in individuals .
 We considered fourteen major chronic diseases, including hypertension, eye disease, heart diseases, diabetes, joint disease, lung disease, gastrointestinal disease, stroke, cancer, kidney diseases, liver diseases, neurological diseases, depression, and anxiety.
-Hypertension, diabetes, cancer (any cancer recognized within the last three years), stroke, heart diseases (myocardial infarction and coronary artery disease) were assessed based on the questionnaire.
+All disease variables were defined as life-time diagnoses except for cancer diagnosed within the last three years.
+Hypertension, diabetes, cancer, stroke, heart diseases (myocardial infarction and coronary artery disease) were assessed based on the questionnaire.
 All other diseases were identified in a telephone interview based on the Charlson Comorbidity Index .
-Participants were asked whether they suffer from kidney, liver, lung diseases (e.g., asthma, chronic bronchitis, and emphysema), inflammatory joint problem (e.g., arthritis or rheumatism), gastrointestinal diseases (e.g., colitis, cholecystic, gastric, or ulcer), heart diseases (e.g., congestive heart failure, coronary heart failure, or angina), eye problem (e.g., cataract, retinitis pigmentosa, glaucoma, macular degeneration, diabetic retinopathy).
-With telephone interviews, neurological diseases were evaluated based on having diseases like epilepsy, Parkinson diseases, or sclerosis.
+Participants were asked whether they suffer from kidney, liver, lung diseases (e.g., asthma, chronic bronchitis, and emphysema), inflammatory joint problems (e.g., arthritis or rheumatism), gastrointestinal diseases (e.g., colitis, cholecystic, gastric, or ulcer), heart diseases (e.g., congestive heart failure, coronary heart failure, or angina), eye problem (e.g., cataract, retinitis pigmentosa, glaucoma, macular degeneration, diabetic retinopathy).
+Neurological diseases were evaluated based on diseases like epilepsy, Parkinson's, or sclerosis using telephone interviews.
 The Geriatric Depression Scale and Generalized Anxiety Disorder Scale-7 were used to diagnose depression and anxiety.
-Persons with scores greater than ten were defined as suffering from depression or anxiety.
+Individuals with scores ≥ 10 were defined as suffering from depression or anxiety.

 The frequency and prevalence of baseline characteristics were stratified by sex and birth phases, and the Chi-squared test was computed to check the differences.
 Overall, the stratified prevalence of MM and single diseases was calculated and tested by the Chi-squared test.
+Then Post-hoc tests with Bonferroni adjustment were performed for multiple comparisons.
 Covariates multi-collinearity was assessed using the variance inflation factors (VIF).
 Associations of the birth phases and MM were estimated by odds ratios (OR) in logistic regression models with different adjustment steps for risk factors.
-The Modeling process started with the age variable as covariate only (model 1), then birth period only (model 2), standardized age (rescaled with mean and standard deviation) and birth period together (model 3), then sex, education, alcohol use, physical activity, BMI, smoking behavior and cognitive status were added to the final model (models 4).
-An agglomerative hierarchical clustering approach was carried out to identify disease clusters so that diseases in one cluster are more similar than diseases in other clusters.
+The Modeling process started with the standardized age variable as covariate only (model 1), then birth period only (model 2), standardized age (rescaled with mean and standard deviation) and birth period together (model 3), then sex, education, alcohol use, physical activity, BMI, smoking behavior and cognitive status were added to the final model (models 4).
+We used a standardized age variable to prevent potential bias because of different age distributions in the different birth phases.
+The interaction effect of sex and birth phase variable also was checked in the final model.
+Agglomerative hierarchical clustering approach as an unsupervised machine learning technique was carried out to identify disease clusters so that diseases in one cluster are more similar than diseases in other clusters.
 This bottom-up algorithm begins with each disease as an individual cluster and merges the similar clusters until remaining only one cluster based on the proximity distance matrix.
 The average linkage method as proximity distance and Yule Q coefficient as similarity measurement for the binary disease variables were considered.
-The final cluster selection was created based on the threshold (cutoff height), which corresponded to subject information, prior research, and clinical significance.
+The final cluster selection was created based on the threshold (cutoff height), corresponding to subject information, prior research, and clinical significance.